Prasanth-Kumar-M/Detection-of-Cyber-Attacks-in-Networking-using-Machine-Learning-Techniques/README.md

 # Technology Stack:

 # Python:
-Used for machine learning method implementation, data processing, and model training.
-A user-friendly web interface that shows the findings and visualizations of the attack detection process is developed using HTML, CSS, and JavaScript.
+Used for machine learning method implementation, data processing, and model training these would be helpful A user-friendly web interface that shows the findings and visualizations of the attack detection process is developed using HTML, CSS, and JavaScript.
 # MySQL:
 Used to store and manage the historical attack data, allowing for quick and easy data manipulation and retrieval.